LuznyKamus1/RustBrain/README.md

 ## Usage

-- Building *optional*
+- Building
-    0. first make sure to install `rustup/cargo`
+    1. first make sure to install `rustup/cargo`
-    1. clone this repo: `git clone https://github.com/LuznyKamus1/RustBrain.git`
+    2. clone this repo: `git clone https://github.com/LuznyKamus1/RustBrain.git`
-    2. cd into the downloaded repo: `cd RustBrain`
+    3. cd into the downloaded repo: `cd RustBrain`
-    3. build the project: `cargo build`
+    4. build the project: `cargo build`

-- Downloading the binary *optional*
+- Downloading the binary
-    0. you can download the binary if you do not want to buid the package yourself but it is not guaranteed to work on every machine
+    1. you can download the binary if you do not want to buid the package yourself but it is not guaranteed to work on every machine

 - Running